takeru/octoprint-gskewer/README.md

 # About Gskewer
-Gskewer is a tool to skew transform gcode file coordinates to account for axis misalignment of a 3D printer.
+This is the OctoPrint plugin version of Gskewer; a tool to skew transform gcode file coordinates to account for axis misalignment of a 3D printer.

-In order to use Gskewer you will need to print a test cube, take accurate measurements of the cube, then input those measurements as arguments for Gskewer.
+In order to use Gskewer you will need to print a test cube, take accurate measurements of the cube, then input those measurements into the Gskewer settings page of OctoPrint.

 The G-code file to be modified, the measured error (in mm), and the distance from zero where the measurement was taken is then entered into skew.py before being run.